VitoVan/made-with-calm/README.md

 # [![Made with CALM](./images/made-with-calm-no-margin.png)](https://github.com/VitoVan/calm)

-> A curated list of [CALM](https://github.com/VitoVan/calm) paintings, applications, softwares, tools and shiny stuff.
+A curated list of [CALM](https://github.com/VitoVan/calm) paintings, applications, softwares, tools and shiny stuff.

->
-> *Items marked with 🖱 / ⌨️ are interactive.
-Items marked with 🎵 are with sound effects*.
+🖱 / ⌨️ means it is interactive;

+🎵 means it has sound effects;

+🌐 means it has web version;

+📱 means it has also been tested on mobile browser.

 ## Table of Contents